yaml/pyyaml.org/wiki/LibYAML.md

 # LibYAML

-*LibYAML is now maintained at <https://github.com/yaml/libyaml>.
-This page is left for historical purposes.*
+LibYAML is a YAML parser and emitter library.

 ## Download and Installation

-The current release of LibYAML: *0.1.7 (2016-08-28)*.
+The current release of LibYAML: *0.2.1 (2018-06-24)*.

-Download the source package: <http://pyyaml.org/download/libyaml/yaml-0.1.7.tar.gz>.
+Download the source package: <http://pyyaml.org/download/libyaml/yaml-0.2.1.tar.gz>.

 To build and install LibYAML, run